Skip to content

 request.date All Creation date in Y-m-d H:m:s format

-request.date All Creation date in UNIX timestamp format
+request.timestamp All Creation date in UNIX timestamp format

 request.hostname All Hostname of the request (usually webhook.site)